UzmaSayyeda/-credit-risk-classification/README.md

 1. **An overview of the analysis:** Explain the purpose of this analysis.

-2. **The results:** Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+2. **The results:** Using a bulleted list, describe the accuracy score, the precision score, and the recall score of the machine learning model.

 3. **A summary:** Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.